UCL/ECON-CLUSTER/README.md

 Once you have downloaded ThinLinc for your operating system, you will need your CS department account to log in.

-To log in, open the ThinLinc application and enter you username and password from your CS departmental account.
+To log in, open the ThinLinc application and enter you username and password from your **CS department account**.
 The next step is to access the CS cluster are described in section 2.2.

 ### 2.1.2.
 Accessing the CS cluster through a terminal